lamyj/sycomore/docs/installation.rst

   export SYCOMORE_TEST_DATA=$(pwd)/../tests/data
   ctest -T Test

-This code benefits a lot of compilers optimization.
+This code benefits hugely from compiler optimizations.
 It is recommended to build a *Release* version and use extra compiler flags to speed-up the simulations.
 Moreover, using OpenMP on macOS requires additional flags.
 Details of these flags on Linux and macOS are provided in the next sections.

 Debian
 ......